loot/loot/docs/app/usage/plugin_editor.rst

 The editor panel is accessed by clicking the "Edit Metadata" item in a plugin's menu, or by double-clicking a plugin name in the sidebar.
 Only one plugin's metadata can be edited at a time.
 While the editor panel is open, the plugin sidebar also displays any non-default plugin groups, to aid setting new group memberships.
 The editor can be resized by grabbing the top of the editor's header and dragging it up or down.

 The editor's header displays the name of the plugin being edited, "Save Metadata" and "Cancel" buttons, and a row of tabs.
-The MAIN tab's page contains the following inputs:

-- The "Enable Edits" toggle must be on for LOOT to use any user-added metadata during sorting, otherwise it will be ignored.
-- The "Group" dropdown sets the group that the plugin belongs to, which is the "default" group by default.
+The MAIN tab's page contains the "Group" dropdown, which sets the group that the plugin belongs to, and is set to the "default" group by default.
 If a plugin's group is set by user metadata, the non-user-metadata value will be highlighted in bold dark blue text.

   Plugin groups are used to concisely load groups of plugins after others.
 The dropdown lists all defined groups: to define new groups or edit existing groups, use the Groups Editor.